-I have submitted a new painting "Southbank Arbour" for the Brisbane: Landscapes, Landmarks and Personalities exhibition to be held at the Royal Queensland Art Society Petrie Terrace Gallery from 3 April to 5 May 2019.
+I have donated a new painting "Southbank Arbour" for a raffle to be conducted in conjunction with The Tower Art Show to be held from 14-16 June at the Marist Ashgrove College, Brisbane.
 This painting is the first one on the slide show of my work on this Home Page.

 Paintings displayed on my website and measuring 98cm x 98cm, are in the price range of $2,500 to $2,995.
 Smaller works carry lower prices and larger works are priced accordingly.
 Please use the Contact Page on this website to provide your email address thus allowing me to open a conversation with you about prices for specific paintings and/or to keep you informed of new initiatives.
 If you live in or are visiting Brisbane, you could email me to make an appointment to view paintings that are of particular interest to you.